- PwC’s fintech report charts the increasing influence of fintech on the financial services sector.

 Financial institutions addressing customer retention expect to focus on developing intuitive product design, easy-to-use services, and round-the-clock accessibility.

-Blockchain is emerging from the laboratory
+Blockchain is emerging

 Almost a quarter of global financial institutions say they are now ‘extremely’ or ‘very’ familiar with blockchain technology.
 With greater understanding of its potential than ever before, blockchain is finally transitioning from hype to reality.